 In the Canadian context, the connection between linguistic identity and linguistic varieties is more widely accepted, and thus the relevance of attitudinal factors (e.g. Preston 2013) in linguistic claims of Canadianness.
 The idea of a One Standard English Axiom seems absurd, especially in the light of World Englishes.
 It is these attitudinal factors in the context of “pluricentric linguistic justice” that are to be considered, which is rather different from assumed “defenses of the concept of pluricentricity” which “lend themselves to nationalistic views and explorations precisely because they are interested predominantly in linguistic perception rather than production” (Schneider 2022: 471).
 It is not ideology that is the key point of pluricentric theory, but a consideration of the language attitudes of non-dominant speakers, so often overlooked, and a concession that standard varieties are dynamically shaped.
 In the Austrian case, it seems as if a likewise expression of Austrian identities via an Austrian standard – which de facto happens routinely (de Cillia & Ransmayr 2019: Abb.
 36) – is theoretically ruled out via OSGA (see Dollinger 2019b) or allowed.
 In the present Canadian case, however, such notions of a single standard are of no social relevance and the study of the perception and construction of a domestic Canadian standard can proceed without linguistic opposition.

 The importance of education was highlighted by significant correlations in Figures 8 and 9 via a composite index (SLAI – Standard Language Attitude Index, referring to Standard Canadian English).
-SLAI confirms that for those growing up in Canada no correlations with ethnic orientations can be discerned (Figure 12).
-Those who are themselves multilingual tend to orient themselves more towards StCanE when they are female and non-binary, while the male multilinguals are more sceptical (Figure 10).
+SLAI confirms that for those growing up in Canada, no correlations with ethnic orientations can be discerned (Figure 12).
+Those who are themselves multilingual tend to orient more towards StCanE if they are female or non-binary, while male multilinguals are more sceptical (Figure 10).
 Male scepticism towards the non-dominant StCanE is consistent, for instance in Figure 7 (right panel).

-The frequency of English use (EUI) is, similar to Multilingualism, a more important factor for the Canadian standard.
+The frequency of English use (EUI) is, like Multilingualism, a more important factor for the Canadian standard.
 Those who use English the least (Figure 13) also consider CanE its own distinct variety the least, while, conversely, monolingual speakers do so the most.
 These two groups show a significant difference (with more frequent English users in Canada in between, but not significant).
 Spelling, however, seems to pattern differently.
 The monolingual speakers are also the ones that would wish to see Canadian spelling to be taught at Canadian universities, significantly more so than those of high and low Ethnic orientation (Figure 14).

 As outlined in the beginning, language representations and attitudes are fuelled by wider social contexts.
-In the 1970s, Canadian national identity may have been tangible, but not so linguistic identity.
+While Canadian national identity was on the rise in the 1970s, not so for linguistic identity.
 This has shifted in the early 2000s and is still ongoing.
-However, today, there is in comparison to the early 2000s little to no public discourse about the linguistic identity of Anglophone Canadians, as shown in Figure 1.
+However, today there is, in comparison to the early 2000s, little to no public discourse about the linguistic identity of Anglophone Canadians, as shown in Figure 1.
 It will remain to be see if and to what degree linguistic work on the unique angle of Canadian English (www.canadianenglishdictionary.ca) may enrich Canadian public discourse.

 6 References